 Leave pursuant to the Family Medical Leave Act ("FMLA"), California Family Rights Act ("CFRA"), and Child Bonding Act will be granted to eligible employees consistent with State and Federal law, Board policy and applicable collective bargaining agreements.
-FMLA/CFRA/Child Bonding leave will be coordinated with other District leave provisions as appropriate.
+FMLA/CFRA/Child Bonding leave will be coordinated with other District leave provisions as appropriate (Please see attached Posters).